Juniperus scopulorum 'Moffettii'

 A dense and narrowly columnar evergreen shrub with soft textured silvery-gray needle-like foliage and abundant showy blue berries, a good compact choice for adding a vertical element in difficult landscape situations, makes a great tall evergreen hedge

-Moffett Juniper has attractive gray foliage.
-The scale-like leaves are highly ornamental and remain gray throughout the winter.
+Moffett Juniper is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.
+It has attractive gray evergreen foliage.
+The scale-like sprays of foliage are highly ornamental and remain gray throughout the winter.
 It produces silvery blue berries from late spring to late winter.
-The flowers are not ornamentally significant.

 Moffett Juniper is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.